Ewing sarcoma

-Ewing sarcoma is a type of cancer that forms in bone or soft tissue.
+Ewing sarcoma is a type of pediatric cancer that forms in bone or soft tissue.
 Symptoms may include swelling and pain at the site of the tumor, fever, and a bone fracture.
 The most common areas where it begins are the legs, pelvis, and chest wall.
 In about 25% of cases, the cancer has already spread to other parts of the body at the time of diagnosis.
 Complications may include a pleural effusion or paraplegia.

 It is a type of small round cell sarcoma.
-The cause of Ewing sarcoma is unknown.
-Most cases appear to occur randomly.
-Sometimes there has been a germline mutation.
+The cause of Ewing sarcoma is unknown, most cases appearing to occur randomly.
+Though not strongly associated with known hereditary cancer syndromes, accumulating evidence suggests a strong inherited risk factor, identifying a genetic component having multiple chromosome loci associated with Ewing sarcoma susceptibility.
+Sometimes Ewing sarcoma is associated with a germline mutation.
 The underlying mechanism often involves a genetic change known as a reciprocal translocation.
 Diagnosis is based on biopsy of the tumor.

 Treatment often includes chemotherapy, radiation therapy, surgery, and stem cell transplant.
 Targeted therapy and immunotherapy are being studied.
 Five-year survival is about 70%.
 A number of factors, however, affect this estimate.

 In 1920, James Ewing discerned that these tumors are a distinct type of cancer.
 It affects approximately one in a million people per year in the United States.
 Ewing sarcoma occurs most often in teenagers and young adults and represents 2% of childhood cancers.
 Caucasians are affected more often than African Americans or Asians, while males are affected more often than females.

 Signs and symptoms

 Ewing sarcoma is more common in males (1.6 male:1 female) and usually presents in childhood or early adulthood, with a peak between 10 and 20 years of age.
 It can occur anywhere in the body but most commonly in the pelvis and proximal long tubular bones, especially around the growth plates.
 The diaphyses of the femur are the most common sites, followed by the tibia and the humerus.
 Thirty percent are overtly metastatic at presentation, while 10–15% of people present with a pathologic fracture at the time of diagnosis.
 People usually experience extreme bone pain.
-Rarely, it can develop in the vagina.
+Rarely, the tumor presents as extraskeletal, or outside the bone, such as in the vagina, pleura, or otherwise.

 Signs and symptoms include intermittent fevers, anemia, leukocytosis, increased sedimentation rate, and other symptoms of inflammatory systemic illness.

 According to the Bone Cancer Research Trust (BCRT), the most common symptoms are localized pain, swelling, and sporadic bone pain with variable intensity.
 The swelling is most likely to be visible if the sarcoma is located on a bone near the surface of the body, but when it occurs in other places deeper in the body, like on the pelvis, it may not be visible.